EBV May Be A Factor In Hashimoto's, Graves' Disease And Thyroid Cancer

 The idea of autoimmunity is that our bodies are mistakenly attacking themselves for one of a variety of reasons that we will briefly examine.
 However, could it be that the EBV virus or other viruses may actually be responsible for the changes and damages in the immune system as well as the direct damage caused to organ tissues such as the thyroid, rather than the immune system turning on itself.
 Perhaps it is not an immune system run amok, but an immune system that is continually having to protect us from EBV or other viruses, and our tissues end up with collateral damage.
 Is the idea of decreasing the immune system's activity (that is believed to be running amok) setting us up for further long-term damage from the EBV or other viruses?
 This is a question some physicians are asking.
 I personally don't know, but I do know that the body does make antibodies to its own tissue in autoimmunity as we can measure them, so it is hard to believe these antibodies are not causing tissue damage.
 In this article we will take a look at what EBV is and how it is known to affect the thyroid.
 In a later article, we will examine what can be done about EBV and how we can support the thyroid gland.

 Theoretical Mechanisms Thought To Cause Autoimmunity

-- Molecular mimicry: when the virus or other microbe has peptide structures on their bodies that look similar to peptides in our own bodily tissues and our body is thought to attack our own tissue peptides thinking they are the viruses peptides.
+Molecular mimicry: when the virus or other microbe has peptide structures on their bodies that look similar to peptides in our own bodily tissues and our body is thought to attack our own tissue peptides thinking they are the virus peptides.

 EBV Is Associated With A Variety Of Diseases